udacity/AIHCND_C2_Starter/README.md

 * Proper body part in acquisition

-### 4. FDA Preparation
+### 4. FDA  Submission

-As the data scientist who built the classification model that will be submitted to the FDA, you will likely be responsible for two key aspects of the FDA submission process: writing an in-depth description of your algorithm and how it was trained, and writing an in-depth description of how your algorithm's performance was assessed.
-These two components of the submission process are described in the FDA's official documentation in sections 4 & 5 of [this document.](https://www.fda.gov/media/77635/download)

 For this project, you will complete the following steps that are derived from the FDA's official guidance on both the algorithm description and the algorithm performance assessment. __*Much of this portion of the project relies on what you did during your EDA, model building, and model training.
 Use figures and statistics from those earlier parts in completing the following documentation.*__

-#### Algorithm Description
-Provide a description of your model that covers the following:

 **1. General Information:**

-* Target population that your device is intended for, including patient population organs of interest, diseases/conditions/abnormalities of interest, appropriate clinical intended to use the device (e.g. radiologist, family practice physician, nurse), and imaging modality to be used as input to your model
-* Current clinical practice relevant to the diseases/conditions/abnormalities of interest
-* Proposed clinical workflow including a descirption of:
-    * how your device is labeled for use in clinical practice,
+* First, provide an Intended Use statement for your model
+* Then, provide some indications for use that should include:
+    * Target population
-    * when your device should be utilized within the proposed workflow
+    * When your device could be utilized within a clinical workflow
-    * effects on interpretation time when specific claims are mae
-* Device impact, including:
-    * the impact on the patient associated with device performance for both true positive and true negative marks, and
-    * the impact on the patient associated with device performance for false positive and false negative marks, separately (e.g. an incorrect follow-up recommendation based on a false positive detection would likely result in short term surveillance imaging for the patient)
 * Device limitations, including diseases/conditions/abnormalities for which the device has been found ineffective and should not be used
-* Supporting data from the scientific literature
+* Explain how a false positive or false negative might impact a patient

 **2. Algorithm Design and Function**

-Include a flowchart identifying the processing, features, models, and classifiers utilized by your algorithm.
-The flowchart should include the following:
+In this section, describe your _fully trained_ algorithm and the DICOM header checks that you have built around it.
+Include a flowchart that describes the following:

+* Any pre-algorithm checks you perform on your DICOM
-* Any preprocessing steps performed by your algorithm on the original images
+* Any preprocessing steps performed by your algorithm on the original images (e.g. normalization)
+    * Note that this section should _not_ include augmentation
 * The architecture of the classifier
-* Any post-processing performed after classification to bring the output into a clinical environment

 For each stage of your algorithm, briefly describe the design and function.
-You can provide references to published studies if your technique is similar, and your description should include a discussion of:

-* Purpose of the stage
-* Processing steps
-* Features (if any)
-* Models and classifiers
-* Training paradigm
-* Development and training databases utilized

 **3. Algorithm Training**

-Algorithm training is procedure used to establish algorithm parameters and thresholds.
-This procedure includes the adjustment of filter parameters, the selection of the most discriminant features, and the adjustment of classifier weight and model parameters.

-Describe the criteria and performance metrics used to determine parameter settings and provide a summary of the incremental algorithm performance for appropriate intermediate stages of the algorithm.
+Describe the following parameters of your algorithm and how they were chosen:

+* Types of augmentation used during training
+* Batch size
+* Optimizer learning rate
+* Layers of pre-existing architecture that were frozen
+* Layers of pre-existing architecture that were fine-tuned
+* Layers added to pre-existing architecture

+Also describe the behavior of the following throughout training (use visuals to show):

+* Training loss
+* Validation loss

+Describe the algorithm's final performance after training was complete by showing a precision-recall curve on your validation set.

+Finally, report the threshold for classification that you chose and the corresponded F1 score, recall, and precision.
+Give one or two sentences of explanation for why you chose this threshold value.

 **4. Databases**

-For the database of patient data used in training and testing your algorithm, provide specific information including:
+For the database of patient data used, provide specific information about the training and validation datasets that you curated separately, including:

+* Size of the dataset
+* The number of positive cases and the its radio to the number of negative cases
 * The patient demographic data (as it is available)
 * The radiologic techniques used and views taken
-* The number of cases including:
+* The co-occurrence frequencies of pneumonia with other diseases and findings
-    * number of diseased cases,
-    * number of normal cases
-* The case distributions stratified by relevant confounders or effect modifiers, such as comorbid conditions

-**5. Reference Standard**
+**5. Ground Truth**

-The reference standard (also often called the "gold standard" or "ground truth" in the imaging community) for patient data indicates whether or not the disease is present and may include such attributes as the extent or location of the disease.

-The methodology used to establish the reference standard can impact reported performance.
-You should provide the rationale and describe the procedure for defining if a disease is prersent.
-Indiate if the reference standard is based on:
+The methodology used to establish the ground truth can impact reported performance.
+Describe how the NIH created the ground truth for the data that was provided to you for this project.
+Describe the benefits and limitations of this type of ground truth.
-* The output from another device
-* An established clinical determination (e.g. biopsy, specific laboratory test)
-* A follow-up clinical imaging examination
-* A follow-up medical examination other than imaging
-* An interpretation by reviewing clinician(s)

-**6. Algorithm Performance Assessment**
+**6. FDA Validation Plan**

-While recommended for real-world FDA submissions,you will simply _describe_ how a standalone performance assessment would be conducted for your algorithm, rather than actually performing the assessment.
-This assessment helps the FDA and future users of your device to understand how well your device, by itself, identifies disease in the absense of any interaction with a clinician.
-Study endpoints should be selected to establish a meaningful and statistically relevant performance for the device.
+You will simply _describe_ how a FDA Validation Plan would be conducted for your algorithm, rather than actually performing the assessment.
+Describe the following:

-For this part of the project, you'll need to describe how you would create a reference dataset for external validation of your model in an ideal scenario.
-This means that you should describe the _most accurate_ way that you would create ground truth labels for this external set, and what you would compare your model's performance to.
-Describe what statistics you would use to evaluate performance and deem it on par with either human performance or another algorithm or tool that's out there in the real world.
-One helpful resource may be [this paper.](https://arxiv.org/pdf/1711.05225.pdf)
+* The patient population that you would request imaging data from from your clinical partner.
+Make sure to include:
+    * Age ranges
+    * Sex
+    * Type of imaging modality
+    * Body part imaged
+    * Prevalence of disease of interest
+    * Any other diseases that should be included _or_ excluded as comorbidities in the population

+* Provide a short explanation of how you would obtain an optimal ground truth
+* Provide a performance standard that you choose based on [this paper.](https://arxiv.org/pdf/1711.05225.pdf)